MidHunterX/Automated-Data-Processor/README.md

 Camelot gives sophisticated controls for data extraction specifically.
 Even though Camelot gives advanced control, we are still going to use pdf plumber as it provides basic extraction.

+## RazorPay IFSC Dataset
+The RazorPay IFSC Dataset is a comprehensive and up-to-date collection of Indian Financial System Code (IFSC) information, provided by RazorPay, a leading payment gateway and financial services company.
+This dataset contains detailed information about IFSC codes, which are unique identifiers for individual bank branches in India.
+It includes data such as bank names, branch names, addresses, and other relevant details.

 # Requirements
 - [x] DOCX Parsing